 My 1:1 coaching is tailored to you - while there are certain themes I find clients can have in common, your journey is unique to you.

 My signature programme involves 6 months of online coaching, with homework (practising the tools you learn in the sessions, plus worksheets as appropriate).

 There is also a significant amount of between-session support via WhatsApp and email, plus I include a DISC personality profile (see here for more information on DISC).

 I have in the past delivered both online courses and group coaching, and may again in the future; but I find the style I love the most is the one that delivers the most transformational results for my clients - and that will always be 1:1 coaching.

 Most of my clients’ companies pay for their coaching - I can help you create a business case for this.

-If you’d like to find out more, I offer a free initial call to discuss how I might help you.
+If you’d like to find out more, including to discuss your investment and payments options, I offer a free initial call to discuss how I might help you.
 You can also read more about it in my blog post, "Everything You Need to Know About My Imposter Syndrome Career Coaching - Part 1".

 Please email me, or book into my calendar here:

 So which is the best option for you?